xlcnd/isbnlib/README.rst

 * ``Metadata`` a class that structures, cleans and 'validates' records of metadata.
 His method ``merge`` allows to implement a simple merging procedure for records from different sources.
-The main features can be implemented by a call to ``stdmeta`` function!
+The main features of this class, can be implemented by a call to the ``stdmeta`` function instead!

 * ``vias`` exposes several functions to put calls to services, just by passing the name and a pointer to the service's ``query`` function.